 The oil and gas industry is intensely competitive.
 This is particularly true in the competition for acquisitions of prospective oil and natural gas properties and oil and gas reserves.
 We believe that our leasehold position provides a sound foundation for a solid drilling program.
 Our competitive position also depends on our geological, geophysical, and engineering expertise, and our financial resources.
 We believe that the location of our leasehold acreage, our exploration, drilling, and production expertise, and the experience and knowledge of our management and industry partners enable us to compete effectively in our core operating areas.
 Notwithstanding our talents and assets, we still face stiff competition from a substantial number of major and independent oil and gas companies that have larger technical staffs and greater financial and operational resources than we do.
-Many of these companies not only engage in the acquisition, exploration, development, and production of oil and natural gas reserves, but also have refining operations, market refined products, own drilling and completion of wells.
+Many of these companies not only engage in the acquisition, exploration, development, and production of oil and natural gas reserves, but also have refining operations, market refined products, own drilling rigs, and generate electricity.
+We also compete with other oil and natural gas companies in attempting to secure drilling rigs and other equipment necessary for the drilling and completion of wells.
 Consequently, drilling equipment may be in short supply from time to time.
 Currently, access to incremental drilling equipment in certain regions is difficult but is not, at this time, anticipated to have any material negative impact on our ability to deploy our drilling capital budget for 2008.
 We are seeing signs of loosening rig availability, although it is quite specific by region.
 Finally, we also compete for people.
 Throughout the industry, the need for talented people has grown at a time when the number of people available is constrained.
 We are not insulated from this resource constraint and we have to be willing to compete in this market in order to be successful.